RemainNA/auraxis-bot/README.md

 ## Exclamation command deprecation

 At the end of April Auraxis Bot will no longer support exclamation commands (e.g. !population), and all users must use slash commands.
-This is a Discord level decision, and I cannot change it.
 If they are currently enabled in your server (type / to see if they appear) then you are all set!
 Otherwise please re-authorize the bot using the [invite link](https://discord.com/api/oauth2/authorize?client_id=437756856774033408&permissions=1330192&scope=bot%20applications.commands).  *You do not need to kick then reinvite the bot*.

 If you are a server owner and need exclamation commands for any reason (bot automations, etc.) please contact me at the locations below.